 |San Francisco General Hospital||2012||Meg Newman Teaching Award from the Positive Health Practice|

-Monica Gandhi MD, MPH is an Associate Professor of Medicine and Associate Division Chief (Clinical Operations/ Education) of the Division of HIV, Infectious Diseases, and Global Medicine at UCSF/ San Francisco General Hospital.
+Monica Gandhi MD, MPH is Professor of Medicine and Associate Division Chief (Clinical Operations/ Education) of the Division of HIV, Infectious Diseases, and Global Medicine at UCSF/ San Francisco General Hospital.
 She also serves as the medical director of the HIV Clinic at SFGH ("Ward 86")..
 Dr. Gandhi completed her M.D. at Harvard Medical School and then came to UCSF in 1996 for residency training in Internal Medicine.
 After her residency, Dr. Gandhi completed a fellowship in Infectious Diseases and a postdoctoral fellowship at the Center for AIDS Prevention Studies, both at UCSF.
 She also obtained a Masters in Public Health from Berkeley in 2001 with a focus on Epidemiology and Biostatistics.

 Dr. Gandhi also has an interest at UCSF in HIV education and mentorship.
-Dr. Gandhi co-directs the public health section of the Immunity, Inflammation and Infection (I-3) course for the UCSF medical students, co-directs the “Communicable Diseases of Global Health Importance” course in the Global Health Sciences Masters program, and serves as the Education Director of the HIV/AIDS Division.
+Dr. Gandhi co-directed the "Communicable Diseases of Global Health Importance" course in the Global Health Sciences Masters program from 2008-2015, and serves as the overall Education Director of the HIV, ID and Global Medicine Division.
 She also served as the principal investigator of an R24 mentoring grant from the NIH focused on nurturing early career investigators of diversity in HIV research, is the co-Director for the Center for AIDS Research (CFAR) Mentoring Program, and is the Chair of the Advisory Board for the UCSF Building Interdisciplinary Research Careers in Women's Health (BIRCWH).

 Derived automatically from this person's publications.

 People in Profiles who have published with this person.